pegulabs/terms/alumnifire_privacy.md

 ##### 2.4 Interactive Information

-**"Interactive Information"** when you do something on the site, the fact that you did something constitutes Interactive Information.
+**"Interactive Information"** is how you interact with the site.
+When you do something on the site, the fact that you did something constitutes Interactive Information.
 This could be pages you visit, the amount of time you spend on those pages, search terms that you enter, Exchanges that you complete, Members with whom you communicate, specific times you access the Service, or other things.
 Interactive Information alone is not Personal Information.

 ##### 2.5 Cookies